wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 (32, 94140309858016, '<class 'int'>')
 ```

 the interpreter takes the expression at the right side of the assignment symbol **=** and evaluates it.
-As a result, an object of type integer whose value is 96 is stored in memory and the reference of that value is assigned to b.
+As a result, an object of type integer whose value is 96 is created and stored in memory and the reference of that object is assigned to b.
 Note that, the value of this particular object is already stored in memory.

 ```python
 >>> 96,id(96),type(96)
 (96, 94140309860064, '<class 'int'>')
 ```

-I think, in this particular example, the Python interpreter didn't store the 96 value in memory(because it is already stored at that id), it changes the reference of b only.
+I think, in this particular example, the Python interpreter didn't create a new object of value `96` in memory(because it is already stored at that id for optimization porpuses), it changes the reference of b only.
 This is only true because 32 is between -5 and 256.

 From [python C-API documentation](https://docs.python.org/3/c-api/long.html), I found the following explanation:

 >The current implementation keeps an array of integer objects for all integers between -5 and 256, when you create an int in that range you actually just get back a reference to the existing object.
 So it should be possible to change the value of 1.
 I suspect the behavior of Python, in this case, is undefined. :-)